Databricks

 • Personal access tokens: Authenticate access to resources and APIs at the Databricks workspace level.

-• Service principals: Give automated tools and scripts API-only access to Databricks resources, providing greater security than personal access tokens.
+• Service principals: Grant automated tools and scripts API-only access to Databricks resources, providing greater security than personal access tokens.

 To learn how to create these access tokens, see the Databricks documentation on personal access token or service principal.